dcmwijaya/Sistem-Perawatan-Echeveria-Peacockii-Berbasis-Bot-of-Things/README.md

 <br>

-Notes: This project requires internet and electricity supply to run the application.
+<strong>Notes:</strong> This project requires internet and electricity supply to run the application.

 <br><br>